 - Prevent chemical burns by wearing gloves and other protective clothing when you handle chemicals.
 Store chemicals, including gasoline, out of the reach of children.

 - To prevent electrical burns, put covers on any electrical outlets that are within a child’s reach.
 Throw out electrical cords that are frayed or damaged.

 - Use space heaters carefully.
 Teach children to stay away from them.

 - Store matches and lighters in a locked cabinet, away from children.

 - Never leave candles unattended.
 Blow them out when you leave the room.

 - If you smoke, don’t smoke in bed.
 Get rid of used cigarettes carefully.
 Fires caused by smoking materials are the leading cause of deaths in house fires.

-- Before putting a child younger than 1 year old into a car seat, touch the seat to see how hot it is.
+- Before putting a child younger than age 1 into a car seat, touch the seat to see if it is hot.
 Hot seat-belt straps or buckles can cause second-degree burns on small children.
 Cover the car seat with a towel when you park in the sun.

 - Don’t let small children play near the stove or help you cook at the stove.